xdrxdrxd/Active-Word-Lab_An-On-the-Go-Trail-of-Knowledge-You-Own/README.md

 # Ge-Vocapp

 Ge-Vocapp is a vocabulary learning app that helps users remember English words more effectively using spaced repetition and example-based review.
-Built with Grok and powered by Gemini, it offers real-time translations and contextual example generation.
+Built with Grok and powered by Gemini, it offers real-time translations and contextual example generation in **Chinese and Japanese**.

 ## 🔍 Features

 - Spaced repetition memory system
 - Simple interface with three response options: Familiar, Vague, Unfamiliar
-- English-to-Chinese translation with example sentences
+- **English-to-Chinese and English-to-Japanese translation** with example sentences
 - Instant voice playback for words, cached playback for sentences
 - Android-compatible (Python + Kivy)
 - Clean UI with NotoSansSC-Regular font